RonIovine/pshell/README.md

 the framework, and the starting of the pshell server.
 This is all that is needed to add interactive pshell access to a given process.
 From your shell command line, invoke any of the `pshellServerDemo` programs with the `-h` option to see the usage.
 All language implementations are fully compatible with all different clients.
-Note that in these demo inpmementations, the servers are setup at the end of the `main` in BLOCKING mode.
+Note that in these demo implemtations, the servers are setup at the end of the `main` in BLOCKING mode.
 When retro-fitting an existing application that already has a final control loop in the `main` to keep the process resident, the server will most likely be setup at the beginning of the `main`, before the final control loop and in NON_BLOCKING mode.
 See the ['traceFilterDemo.cc'](https://github.com/RonIovine/pshell/blob/master/c/demo/traceFilterDemo.cc) program for an example of this.